 Billy-Ray Belcourt is an acclaimed writer and poet from Driftpile Cree Nation in Northern Alberta: https://billy-raybelcourt.com/

-A personal favourite is The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
+Personal favourites are The Absolutely True Diary of a Part-Time Indian by Sherman Alexie and All Our Relations by Tanya Talaga.

 2. Read a book about local Indigenous history (Alberta/Saskatchewan).